majeinfo/chaingun/README.md

 - Captures Set-Cookie HTTP response headers
 - POST data can be inlined or read from template files
 - Variables can be fed from an external CSV file
-- The distributed mode can be used to play different tests in the same time or to inject stress load from remote injectors
 - Embeds a Web server to manage remote injectors but also supports a "batch mode"
 - Uses a YAML syntax to describe the stress scenarii